zerorebirth/LevelsFYIParserAndNotebook/README.md

 Finally, the last input is simply the program name, test_LevelsFYIScraper.py.
 This is important, since the program will not run unless you input the name.

 That's it for the input.
+However, at times, there will be a bot captcha screen that pops up, when running the program.

+If that is the case, you need to complete the captcha, go to the terminal, and press any key.

+That will let the program run to completion.
+You only need to do this at most once every run, with some runs not even needing this.

-However, make sure you install the proper libraries needed for the program's execution.
+Also, make sure you install the proper libraries needed for the program's execution.

 Here are a list of install commands, to be used with the command line.

 pip install -U pytest

 pip install pytest-base-url

 pip install playwright

 pip install pytest-asyncio

 pip install asyncio

 pip install pluggy

 pip install anyio

 pip install typeguard

 playwright install

 Feel free to push a request in case you feel something is wrong about the program.